-Efforts across academic medicine to address emerging societal and public health challenges, in addition to carrying out our existing missions, have been truly extraordinary.
+Efforts across academic medicine to address emerging societal and public health challenges, in addition to carrying out our existing missions, continue to be truly extraordinary.
 The work you've done at your institutions reflects both a commitment to serve and a commitment to excellence.
-In 2022, as we look back over the course of the COVID-19 pandemic, we see countless examples of innovation, exceptional leadership, and dedication.
+In 2023, we have already seen countless examples of innovation, exceptional leadership, and dedication.

 The Group on Institutional Advancement (GIA) celebrates these accomplishments through its Awards for Excellence.
 The Awards for Excellence is an annual, peer-reviewed competition that recognizes outstanding work by GIA members and their staff.
-The awards honor the most creative and effective approaches used to promote academic medicine through alumni relations, communications, development, marketing, and public affairs programs and projects.
+These Awards honor the most creative and effective approaches used to promote academic medicine through alumni relations, communications, development, marketing, and public affairs programs and projects.